 Planning and advising notes

 Teacher certification in mathematics is available for grades 5-12.
-Courses needed in addition to, or as part of, the Mathematics major core requirements are Math 301; Math 302; Math 305; Math 323; one of Math 350, 351, or 360, and a teaching internship with Math 131 or 132.
+Courses needed in addition to, or as part of, the Mathematics major core requirements are Math 301; Math 302; Math 305; Math 323; one of Math 350 or 351, and a Math 409 teaching internship with Math 131 or 132.
 Also required are 36 credits of education courses, including a semester of student teaching.
 The first education class, Educ 201, should be taken in May term of the first year or fall of the sophomore year.
 See the education catalog and web pages for more details about requirements.

 |First year||Goshen Core

 Balance of major

 Connections & Discoveries